 My story has some real characters in it.
 This is them:

 Me – Tracy.
-Thirty(ish) years old, married for two and a half, TTC for just as long with no luck.
+Thirty-two years old, married for four and a half, TTC for just as long with no luck.
 Small-town girl (livin’ in a lonely world).
 West Michigan transplant to the Detroit suburbs (and recent transplant to the Toledo, Ohio area).
 Big fan of TV, books, and 90′s alternative rock.
 And Tina Fey.
 And sexual innuendo.
 Christian.
 Not so great with the segues.
 Closet pet hoarder.
 No filter.
 Terminal case of Foot-in-Mouth Disease.
 Snark-mistress of my universe.
 Bow to the Snark!

-The Husband – Alllllllmost thirty-two years old, married to me, in perfect reproductive health.
+The Husband – Alllllllmost thirty-three years old, married to me, in perfect reproductive health.
 It’s the oven, folks, not the batter.
 City boy, born and raised in south (of) Detroit.
 Heh.
 Loves sports (well, watching sports…), video games that involve shooting people, and any other activity that requires a serious degree of reclining.
 Master Griller.
 Funny guy.
 Big fan of his alma mater, Michigan State University… so much so, that our wedding took place on the campus.
 We also had a Super Mario cake, but that’s a story for another time…

 FertilityFriends/TTCBFF’s – A group of amazing girls on a journey similar to mine.
 Met them when I joined a FertilityFriend chat group for women who were starting their first rounds of Clomid.
 We’ve remained a small, but close-knit group, and I couldn’t imagine going through this journey without their wit and wisdom, patience and compassion.
 Proud to call them my friends.